hovel/pybbm/docs/updates.rst

 * Removed applying `urlize` filter over html produced by markdown parser (it doesn't play nicely with html markup as noted in django's docs)
 * django 1.8 compatibility
+* common django layout for test project
+* use mysqlclient package for testing installation with mysql database backend on python 3

 0.16 -> 0.16.1
 --------------